+NOTE 4: This must be present in case of a user logon from multiple different MC service UEs using the same MC service ID.

 Table 10.9.2.2-4 describe the information flow to support the handling of location information across MC systems.